fatihemre01/Blog-Project-Using-Sequelize/README.md

 # Blog-Project-Using-Sequelize
 I've used pure sql statements in this project before.
 Now I've used sequelize instead.
-And project code become %50 much less :D That's an awesome technology!
-It basicially enables us to write javascript methods and it convert these methods into a language that RDBM can understand which is SQL :)
+And project code become almost %50 much less :D That's an awesome technology!
+It basicially enables us to write javascript methods and it converts these methods into a language that RDBM can understand which is SQL :) So we can foucus on our project more easily...